-If your child is having to isolate but has no symptoms, the office will tell you that they will pass this on to Mr Owen, who is going to be our remote learning leader.
-He will begin to liaise with your child’s class teacher and prepare work for them that is a mirror of the work they would have done in class.
+If your child is having to isolate but has no symptoms, the office will begin to liaise with your child’s class teacher and prepare work for them that is a mirror of the work they would have done in class.
 The next day work will appear for your child on Google Classroom.
-Mr Owen will monitor this work over the days and weeks.
-He will call at various times during the days to ensure your child is on track.
+Class teachers will monitor this work over the following days.

-Should a whole class have to isolate or we go into a local or national lockdown, remote learning will be set in the same way, however, the class teacher will manage this and may use a mixture of phone calls and small Zoom meetings to contact groups of children at a time.
+Should a whole class have to isolate or we go into a local or national lockdown, remote learning will be set in the same way, and may use a mixture of phone calls and small Zoom meetings to contact groups of children at a time.

 During the child’s first day of isolation, whilst work is being prepared for them, we advise that children: